-1. Once a Member has selected the units to be assisted under ESFRLP, the Member then submits a Loan Application and Reservation Request with the following attachments (see Unit Management Workbook) for each unit: the Environmental Screening Checklist, the Historical Evaluation Form and SHPO Response, if applicable, the Post-Rehabilitation Property Value Certification and the Homeowner Written Agreement.
-The Agency then conducts a title search and environmental review and notifies the Member of the results.
+1. Once a Member has selected the units to be assisted under ESFRLP, the Member then submits a Reservation Request (constituting the loan application) via the ESFRLP Partner Portal.
+This submission requires, at minimum, the following information for each unit: the Environmental Screening; the Historical Evaluation Form and SHPO Response, if applicable; the Post-Rehabilitation Property Value Certification and the Homeowner Written Agreement.
+The Homeowner Written Agreement form must be down loaded from the ESFRLP Partner Portal, completed and signed by the borrower prior to approval of the loan reservation.
+The Agency then conducts a title search and completes the environmental review and notifies the Member of the results.
 Once the Member receives approval from the Agency they may proceed with the rehabilitation process.

 - 2. Under the original set-aside of \$175,000, each Member may reserve funds, for at least 5 units, by submitting the above-stated, required documents to the Agency.
-Members have until December 31, 2017 to reserve funds under their original set-aside.
-Any funds not reserved by that date will be returned to the ESFRLP16 Pool and made available to all Members.
-Funds for additional units may be reserved from the pool on a unit-by-unit, first-come, first-served basis after the Member has completed two (2) units under ESFRLP16.
-No funds may be reserved after December 31, 2018 and all units must be completed and closed out by June 30, 2019. - 3.
-Prior to submitting the first requisition for funds, each Member must submit a completed Signatory Form and Certification card and Direct Deposit form to the Agency with its Post Approval Documentation packet. - 4.
-Reserved - 5.
-Disbursements of ESFRLP funds will be made to Members by electronic transfer or by check, once a completed and authorized Requisition for HOME Program Funds and Invoice Log have been received by the Agency.
-The final requisition for hard and/or soft costs for a unit shall be processed only when the requisition is accompanied by the completed IDIS Activity Completion Report section found at the top of the Unit Completion Report, in the Unit Management Workbook.
-The final requisition is that requisition which, if processed, causes a \$0.00 balance in the unit account. - 6.
-A Unit Completion Report must be submitted for each completed dwelling unit, within 60 days of the final drawdown of funds for that unit (i.e., from the date on the check from the Agency). - 7.
-Unless instructed otherwise, all unit completion forms shall be sent to Senior Program Compliance Coordinator, Mark Lindquist at the Agency. - 8.
-Failure of the Member to comply with any requirements of these Guidelines may result in suspension of disbursements, a reduction in the amount of Program monies available and/or other sanctions listed at Section 3.11.5.
+Members have until December 31, 2018 to reserve funds under their original set-aside.
+Any funds not reserved by that date will be returned to the ESFRLP17 Pool and made available to all Members.
+Funds for additional units may be reserved from the pool on a unit-by-unit, first-come, first-served basis after the Member has completed two (2) units under its ESFRLP17 set aside.
+No funds may be reserved after December 31, 2019 and all units must be completed and closed out by June 30, 2020. - 3.
+Prior to submitting the first requisition for funds, each Member must submit a completed Signatory Form and Certification card and Direct Deposit form to the Agency with its Post Approval Documentation packet.

+4. Reserved

+- 5. Disbursements of ESFRLP funds will be made to Members by electronic transfer once a completed and authorized Requisition for HOME Program Funds and invoices have been received by the Agency in the ESFRLP Partner Portal.
+The final requisition including any Modifications(s)/Estoppel to the contact is that requisition which, if processed, causes a \$0.00 balance in the unit account. - 6.
+A Unit Completion Report must be submitted in the ESFRLP Partner Portal for each completed dwelling unit, within 60 days of the final drawdown of funds for that unit (i.e., from the date on the check from the Agency).